Fakku: History

 In December 2018, hentai streaming and fansubbing website Hentai Haven closed down but announced that they had partnered with Fakku to re-establish the site.
 On May 11, 2019, Hentai Haven's website started a countdown to when it would start back up, and re-activated starting on May 12, 2019.

-On July 6, 2019, Fakku announced the addition of four magazines to the service: Dascomi (relaunch of Comic Europa), Comic Aoha (relaunch of Comic Koh), Comic Happining, and Weekly Kairakuten.
+On July 6, 2019, Fakku announced the addition of four magazines to the service: Dascomi (successor to Comic Europa), Comic Aoha (successor to Comic Koh), Comic Happining, and Weekly Kairakuten.

-On July 7, 2019, PapaHH—the founder of Hentai Haven—posted a message on the home page of the website, claiming that "Fakku has completely taken over and booted [him] out."
+On July 7, 2019, PapaHH—the founder of Hentai Haven—posted a message on the home page of the website, claiming that "Fakku ha[d] completely taken over and booted [him] out."
 It was announced a day later that Grady and PapaHH had settled the issue in private, and the website was put back online.
 On July 12, 2019, PapaHH explained that the "whole situation played out over a misunderstanding" and that Hentai Haven would "continue as an independent entity, with Fakku helping [them] achieve [their] goal of legitimacy."

 On April 1, 2021, Fakku announced Fakku Audio, a "hands-free hentai experience" featuring the voices of several YouTube personalities, which was later revealed to be an April Fool's Day prank.

-On August 31, 2021, the FAKKU online store that was hosted by a third party provider went down, and was unable to take digital and physical orders.
+On August 31, 2021, the Fakku online store that was hosted by a third party provider went down, and was unable to take digital and physical orders.
 Digital purchases were made available again on October 8, 2021.

+On April 24, 2023, the Fakku Team announced that the Fakku Unlimited subscription price would increase for the first time since 2015 on May 24, 2023.
+Users with an active subscription are not affected by the price change while their subscription remains active, but new or returning subscribers will now pay $14.95 monthly instead of $12.95.
+In the same announcement, they revealed that they had published over 150 000 pages of new content since the launch of their subscription service.

+On May 5, 2023, the addition of Comic Gunjoh (successor to Comic Aoha) was announced.

 Divisions

-FAKKU Books
+FAKKU Published Books

-Fakku also distributes a few books released by Denpa Books: Pleasure & Corruption, Volume 1, Pleasure & Corruption, Volume 2, and PEZ.
+Fakku Additionally distributes a few books published by Denpa Books, J-Novel Club, 2D Market, and Full Moon.

-Kuma
+Kuma Published Books

-On July 1, 2019, Kuma was officially launched as an LGBTQ imprint of Fakku.
+On July 1, 2019, Fakku officially launched their imprint Kuma, focusing on LGBTQ+ titles.